Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Normally, you can redeem the Chase Ultimate Rewards points you earn with the Chase Ink Business Unlimited card for 1 cent each as cash back or other rewards.

 You can move Chase Ultimate Rewards points between any 2 credit cards that earn Chase Ultimate Rewards points.
-For example, you can move the Chase Ultimate Rewards points you earn with the Chase Ink Business Unlimited to the Chase Sapphire Preferred.
+For example, you can move the Chase Ultimate Rewards points you earn with the Chase Ink Business Unlimited to the Chase Sapphire Preferred Card.
 Because both of those cards earn Chase Ultimate Rewards points.

 The table below shows you how much your Chase Ultimate Rewards points are worth, with each card, when used to book travel through the Chase Ultimate Rewards portal.